qqmzqq/RestClients/README.md

 * Use IDE
   1. Open "RestClients.sln" in your IDE
   2. Click "Run" button
-3. The Web Application will start and you can launche a browser, and navigates to ``https://localhost:5001``
+3. The Web Application will start.
+You can launche a browser, and navigates to ``https://localhost:5001``

 ### TODO
 * CxIAST Rest Client